Bone marrow exam

 Bone marrow test.
 A blood test can suggest leukemia, but it usually takes a bone marrow test to confirm the diagnosis.

-If your doctor suspects leukemia, you may be referred to a doctor who specializes in cancer (oncologist) or a doctor who specializes in blood and blood-forming tissues (hematologist).
+If your doctor suspects leukemia, you may be referred to a doctor who specializes in blood cancer (hematologist or medical oncologist).

 Determining your AML subtype